 With regard to the medical establishment, I’m a bit more jaded.
-Hospital systems and health-insurance companies significantly impact the quality of medical care that patients receive, and, in my opinion, that impact is not always for the best.
+Hospital systems and health insurance companies impact the quality of medical care that patients receive.
+In my opinion, that impact is not always for the best.

 Any final parting words of advice?

 Don’t be afraid to get a second opinion!
 And don’t be afraid to find a new doctor if you don’t feel that you’re receiving proper medical care.
-Your health is too important to place in the hands of a provider who hasn’t earned your confidence, isn’t answering questions or isn’t giving you—or your condition—adequate time and attention.
+Your health is too important to place in the hands of a provider who hasn’t earned your confidence.